light-flame/flame-core/README.md

 ```

-than when you configure the project you just have to declare the port on constructor of **FlameHttpStore** like this:
+then when you configure the project you just have to declare the port on constructor of **FlameHttpStore** like this:

 ```java
 package multihttp;